xmeatballx/vaults/master/Dev/pamela portfolio/content map.md

 ## navigation style
-* long vertical single page scroll through that can jump between sections
+* long vertical single page scroll through that can jump between sections (like the boys club site)
-* multiple pages
+* multiple pages (like current site)